hstove/afterparty/README.md

 This has the advantage of, for example, staying within Heroku's free tier by not running a worker dyno.

+## TODO

+* Finish namespacing support by adding documentation and allowing a worker rake task to pull jobs from a custom (or all) queues.

 ## Contributing

 1. Fork it